idaholab/moose/framework/doc/content/source/transfers/MultiAppGeneralFieldTransfer.md

 In addition to block and boundary restriction, the [Positions system](syntax/Positions/index.md) may be used to match origin and target points.
-When specified with the [!param](/Transfers/MultiAppGeneralFieldNearestNodeTransfer/use_nearest_position) parameter, each target point of a transfer will only be matched with source entities that are closest to the same `Position` as the target point.
-The source entities are applications for:
+When specified with the [!param](/Transfers/MultiAppGeneralFieldNearestNodeTransfer/use_nearest_position) parameter, each target point of a transfer will only be matched with sources that are closest to the same `Position` as the target point.
+The sources are simply the applications for:

 - [MultiAppGeneralFieldUserObjectTransfer.md]
 - [MultiAppGeneralFieldShapeEvaluationTransfer.md]

-and nodes and centroids for:
+and nodes or centroids for:

 - [MultiAppGeneralFieldNearestNodeTransfer.md]